malynium/electrekit/README.md

 ### Build Svelte

-SvelteKit creates your webapp and saves the files in the `static` directory
+SvelteKit creates your webapp and saves the files in the `static` directory, to prep for an Electron build.

 `npm run build:svelte`